The Malay Archipelago: Publication

 The Malay Archipelago was largely written at Treeps, Wallace's wife's family home in Hurstpierpoint, West Sussex.
-It was first published in Spring 1869 as a single volume first edition, however was reprinted in two volumes by Macmillan (London), marked second edition the same year by Harper & Brothers (New York).
+It was first published in Spring 1869 in two volumes by Macmillan (London), with a reprint (also in two volumes) marked 'second edition' the same year.
+The first US edition year by Harper & Brothers (New York) appeared in 1869 in a single volume.
 Wallace returned to England in 1862, but explains in the Preface that given the large quantity of specimens and his poor health after his stay in the tropics, it took a long time.
 He noted that he could at once have printed his notes and journals, but felt that doing that would have been disappointing and unhelpful.
 Instead, therefore, he waited until he had published papers on his discoveries, and other scientists had described and named as new species some 2,000 of his beetles (Coleoptera), and over 900 Hymenoptera including 200 new species of ant.
 The book went through 10 editions, with the last published in 1890.
 It has been translated into at least twelve languages.